AmberPerard/GOAP_Zombie_AI/README.md

 —insert image—

 In summary, GOAP is a planning-based approach that allows for more complex and dynamic behavior, while FSMs and Behaviour Trees are based on predefined states and transitions, which makes them simpler and more efficient, but less flexible.

 ## Creation of my GOAP AI

+A GOAP exist out of a few key elements, you need to predefine some Actions, a World State, some predefined Goals and the Planner to put all of the elements together.
+I will go over every of these elements one by one.

 ### Actions